Resources

 For a more detailed explanation of the SDS, as well as a list of common office and cleaning supplies, visit the Safety page.

-Christmas trees must be flame-retardant artificial trees.
-No live-cut Christmas trees may be used inside buildings.
+The university encourages decorating with flame-retardent artificial Christmas trees and garlands.
+No live-cut garlands may be used inside buildings.
+Live Christmas Trees must be registered prior to arrival on campus via the Live Christmas Tree Registration Form.
 Trees may not block means of egress such as hallways, doors, or emergency doors.